jetbrains-academy/Machine-Learning-101/Comic-Con and k-means/K-means/task.md

 While doing the task, you might need the [numpy.sum](https://numpy.org/doc/1.18/reference/generated/numpy.sum.html) function, which calculates the sum of array elements.

-To see the results of your code, add the following lines in `task.py` and run it:
+To see the results of your code, add the following lines to `task.py` and run it:
 1. Necessary imports:
  ```python
 from distances import euclidean_distance
 from clustering import k_means
 ```
-2. Add the lines for printing the results in the `main` block instead of `print(image)`:
+2. In the `main` block, replace `print(image)` with the following lines to display your results:
 ```python
 (centroids, labels) = k_means(image, 4, euclidean_distance)
 print("Cluster centers:")